 In case of a low-risk transaction, the customer is able to process a payment without applying further authentication.

-In case of a high-risk transaction (e.g., unusually high transaction amount, unfamiliar location), the user is automatically denied access and cannot process the payment.
+When talking about a high-risk transaction (e.g., unusually high transaction amount, unfamiliar location), the user is automatically denied access and cannot process the payment.

 With better customer experience comes customer loyalty.
 Studies have shown that banks that approached digital transformation by implementing RBA enabled quality engagement with their customers making them less likely to switch.